Stack

 End of string

-The input is now empty.
-Pop the output symbols from the stack until it is empty.
+is now empty.
+Pop the output symbols from the stack

 Evaluating Arithmetic Expressions: Procedure: